 - A pair of hiking boots with good ankle support

 - A flashlight

 - Hikers are encouraged to bring any additional equipment they have such as: a sleeping bag, tent, backpack, etc, but the university will provide necessary gear not brought by students.

 The cost of DOO is $250.
 Pell Grant recipients who wish to participate may have their fees waived.

-Housing, meals, and storage for your personal possessions will be provided upon your arrival on campus.
+You will move into your Fall dorm assignment upon arriving on campus.
 Athletes in some fall sports might not be able to participate in DOO because of early practices.
 Check with your coach.